Baron-von-Riedesel/WDe/readme.txt

   mediums.

   WDe is currently capable of editing logical, physical and CD-Rom drives on MS-DOS V4.0+ or compatible.
-It should (theoretically) be able to edit drives up to 2 TB in size.
+It should be able to edit drives up to 2 TB in size.

-  I strongly recommend using a cache utility (such as SMARTDrive) to speed up functions that would otherwise be quite slow.
+  Please be aware that a disk editor, if used inappropriately, might easily cause severe data losses, if the user doesn't know what he/she is doing.
+  So be careful and, before doing any real work, get accustomed to WDe by experimenting with storage devices that don't hold important data.

   2. User Interface